Bruna557/bshop/README.md

 On the left panel, click "Authorizers" and create a new authorizer of type "Cognito", token source "Authorization" and attach your Cognito user pool.

 Edit all your cart methods (under "Resources" click on the method and then click "Method Request") to add authorization.
-Also edit the `POST /cart` method to add request body with content type `application/json` and edit the `GET /catalog` method to add query string parameters `size`, `page` and `q`.
+You can also edit the `POST /cart/{id}` method to add request body with content type `application/json` and edit the `GET /catalog` method to add query string parameters `size`, `page` and `q`.

 Deploy your API (Actions -> Deploy API)